Mid-Cities Music Teachers Association 2018-2019 Festivals

 Fall Festival Repertoire Requirements:

-The chosen repertoire must be from the standard solo piano literature of the Baroque to Contemporary time periods and the genre can range from classical to jazz.
+The chosen repertoire must be from the standard solo piano, vocal, or strings literature of the Baroque to Contemporary time periods and the genre can range from classical to jazz.
 NO ARRANGEMENTS OR IMPROVISATION ALLOWED.
 An original score must be provided for the judge, no copies please.
 Music must be performed from memory.

 Sonata / Sonatina Festival Repertoire Requirements: